ddavidhe/jokeoftheday/README.md

 # jokeoftheday

-This is David's winter 2022 side project to create a chrome extension that calls the Jokes API and displays a joke every day.
+Display a unique coding/pun related joke each day!

+A Chrome extension created using HTML, JavaScript, and CSS.
+Uses the JokeAPI.

+From this project I learned:

+- Fetch API data with JSON, and display accordingly
+- Utilize Promises, with Async and Await function calls
+- To use the manifest.json file to create chrome extensions
+- Store values in local storage to ensure a unique joke appears each day

 TODO items:
 - ~~add a date of the joke~~
 - ~~add dark mode~~
 - ~~ensure that the same joke of the day does not occur yesterday and today~~
+- ~~link to github~~
 - add colours and other styling
-- ~~link to github~~
 - publish extension publicly